andrew/ultimate-awesome/README.md

 - [awesome-manga](https://github.com/farwang/awesome-manga) - Manga resources for manga fans 漫画爱好者的实用资源合集.
 - [awesome-authentication](https://github.com/gitcommitshow/awesome-authentication) - Resources to learn and implement authentication in your application.
 - [awesome-few-shot-object-detection](https://github.com/lxn96/awesome-few-shot-object-detection) - Collect some papers and datastes about few-shot object detection for computer vision.
+- [Awesome-Foundation-Models-for-Weather-and-Climate](https://github.com/shengchaochen82/Awesome-Foundation-Models-for-Weather-and-Climate) - A comprehesive survey about foundation models for weather and cliamte data understanding.
 - [awesome-software-engineering](https://github.com/Alliedium/awesome-software-engineering) - A curated list of awesome software engineering resources.
 - [awesome-sports-camera-calibration](https://github.com/cemunds/awesome-sports-camera-calibration) - A collection of resources on Sports Camera Calibration.
 - [awesome-Auto-Parallelism](https://github.com/ConnollyLeon/awesome-Auto-Parallelism) - A baseline repository of Auto-Parallelism in Training Neural Networks.